Suspension splittings of 5-dimensional Poincar\'{e} duality complexes and their applications: Analysis of the splitting

 since $(Sq^2+w_2)\cdot H^3(X;\mathbb{Z}/2)=0$ by $(1)$. \end{proof}

 As we explain below, the operations

 give direct information about the components of the map $f$ which appears in Theorem~\ref{thm_main theorem}.
-On the other hand, the regularity of the cup product pairing into $H^5(X;Z/2)$ implies that the vanishing of these operations is equivalent to the vanishing of~$w_2,w_3$, respectively.
-In particular, the information contained in \eqref{topsttenrodoperations} is equivalent to that contained in the Steifel-Whitney classes~$w_2(X)$ and~$w_3(X)$, which already hold significant geometric and algebraic importance. \begin{prop} Let $X$ be a closed, orientable 5-manifold with torsion free $H_1(X)$.
+On the other hand, Proposition~\ref{propactsteen} shows that the vanishing of these operations is equivalent to the vanishing of~$w_2(X),w_3(X)$, respectively.
+In particular, the information contained in \eqref{topsttenrodoperations} is equivalent to that contained in these Stiefel--Whitney classes, which already hold significant geometric and algebraic importance. \begin{prop} Let $X$ be an Poincaré duality 5-complex with torsion-free $H_1(X;\Z)$.
 In the notation of Theorem~\ref{thm_main theorem}, the map $f$ contains a component $\eta,{\xi}_r$ or ${\epsilon}_r$ for some $r$ if and only if $w_2(X)\neq0$. \end{prop} \begin{proof} The point is that each of these maps is detected by $Sq^2:H^3(X;\mathbb{Z}/2)\rightarrow H^5(X;\mathbb{Z}/2)$.
-In the case of $\eta$, there is nothing to say.
-For ${\xi}_r$ and ${\epsilon}_r$ this follows from the properties listed in Lemma~\ref{lemma_hmtpy gps Moore space} and Lemma~\ref{lemma_pi_5 Sigma CP^2(2^r)}.
+This is obvious for $\eta$, and it follows for ${\xi}_r$ and ${\epsilon}_r$ from the properties listed in Lemma~\ref{lemma_hmtpy gps Moore space} and Lemma~\ref{lemma_pi_5 Sigma CP^2(2^r)}.
 As discussed above, the $Sq^2$ is trivial if and only if $w_2(X)$ vanishes. \end{proof}